Why wealth inequality is rising and why this is terrible news

-Whichever way you look at it, it seems that until the 80s income growth was similar across different income groups, but since then the incomes of the bottom half have stagnated whereas those of the top have increased considerably.
+Whichever way you look at it, it seems that until the 80s, income growth was similar across different income groups, but since then, the incomes of the bottom half have stagnated, whereas those of the top have increased considerably.
 The higher you are in the income spectrum, the more your wealth has increased in all these years.
-Inequality is growing, not going down.
+Inequality is definitely growing.

 The Meritocracy Trap

 Daniel Markovits, in his book The Meritocracy Trap, postulates some interesting ideas about inequality and how it is formed in today’s meritocratic society.
 He argues that previous societies were also very unequal and unjust, as wealth and privilege were inherited and upwards social mobility was nigh impossible.
 Then meritocracy became the norm, ushering in a system in which only those that were talented, worked hard and had great ideas would succeed and become rich.

 This was inherently a fairer society than the one we had before, but he thinks that this system has run its course and is now entrenching inequality in different ways.
 Successful individuals in society not only pass their genes (that worked well for them) to their children, but they also have more resources to educate them and are much better at training them and creating the right environment at home to prepare them for successful careers.

 The top jobs in corporate America, for example, are going to the graduates of the same top universities.
 If your parents don’t have the hundreds of thousands of dollars required for a top-level education, nor the dedication and exigence to instil the right mindset in you during your upbringing, it will be very difficult for you to make it to the real elite that shares the biggest slice of the pie.